About Us

 Partner, CEO

 As a kid, I trekked through fields and streams from Maryland to Maine, turning over every rock and looking under every log to see what creatures lived there.
 After studying biology at the Colorado College, I worked as a technician in the Environmental Systems Lab at Woods Hole Oceanographic Institution.
 It was there that I saw my first Aquavet student and decided I had found my future.
 I was going to be a veterinarian that specialized in aquatic animals and environments.
 I left the Northeast and headed to the University of Florida where I received my Master of Science degree in aquatic toxicology (1986) and a Doctorate in Veterinary Medicine (1988).
-I became the Aquavet student in 1987.
+I became an Aquavet student in 1987.
 After a year in a small animal private practice, I joined the National Aquarium as their first full-time staff veterinarian and 2 years later I became the Director of Animal Health leading a newly created veterinary medical team.
 In 2005, I was appointed to lead their Animal Science and Welfare which included husbandry, veterinary medical, laboratory, marine animal rescue, dolphin discovery, and research programs.
 Together with a staff of 80+ individuals we ensured the health and welfare of over 20,000 animals and provided memorable experiences for all visitors to the National Aquarium.
-Last October, after 28 years with the National Aquarium, Jill Arnold and I created ZooQuatic Laboratory, an independent company operated by former Aquarium lab staff, that now serves all zoos, aquariums, specialty practices, and individuals.
+In October of 2018, after 28 years with the National Aquarium, Jill Arnold and I created ZooQuatic Laboratory, an independent company operated by former Aquarium lab staff, that now serves all zoos, aquariums, specialty practices, and individuals.
 When not at the lab, one can usually find me practicing aquatic animal medicine and working with zebrafish at the University of Maryland, or at a local animal rescue shelter performing surgery and providing care.

 Jill Arnold MS, MLS(ASCP) CM